 - a minimum initial subscription amount of US\$100,000, or its equivalent in any other currency (by far the most common), or - its equity interests listed on a recognised stock exchange approved by CIMA

 Master funds

 Master funds are a sub-category of registered funds.
-Approximately 27 per cent of Cayman Islands mutual funds registered with CIMA are master funds.
+Approximately 25 per cent of Cayman Islands mutual funds registered with CIMA are master funds as at the end of Q4 2024.